Frequently Asked Questions

 can do to make sure the Chapel thrives and serves for another

 50 years.
 Next 50 takes a holistic look at the Chapel—the needs of our 50-year old building, our finances and our forward plan for programs and facilities.
-Next 50 has a volunteer leadership team that will report back to the Chapel’s board and community in 2020.
+Next 50 is a volunteer leadership team that will report back to the Chapel’s board and community in 2020.

 Who can join Together the Chapel?